-Virtual (in the US): Following the initial 2-week learning component, students will return to the US to start their service projects with a SVYM mentor.
+Following the initial 2-week learning component, students will move to their SVYM project site and begin their service projects under the supervision of SVYM mentors.
 Projects will be selected during spring semester before going to India, and an attempt will be made to match the students' top choices and interests with the needs and desires of SVYM.
-This unique engaged-learning opportunity gives ILR students the chance to use their classroom learning and professional skills to collaborate with SVYM to improve the community.
+This unique engaged-learning opportunity gives ILR students the chance to use their classroom learning and professional skills to collaborate with SVYM to address a community need.
 This cross-cultural exchange & learning and growth in global citizenship can be a life-changing and transformative experience for many students.

 A summer of the program parts: